Glossary of Fly Tying Materials

 Fishair - Synthetic hair used as a replacement for bucktail.
 Very durable, with a large variety of colors available.

-Flatwared Nylon - Good heavy thread.
+Flat Waxed Nylon Thread - Good heavy thread.
 Lays flat

 Flashabou - A thin, flexible tinsel that gives lifelike flash and breathing action.
 Mix in with other fibers to enhance streamers and saltwater baitfish patterns.